Shankar Pokharel cabinet: Cabinet ministers

+Until April 2021

+Second cabinet

+The Second Shankar Pokharel cabinet was the 2nd provincial government of Lumbini Province.
+It was formed after Shankar Pokharel was sworn in as Chief Minister of Lumbini Province on 2 May 2021.

+Until 4 May 2021

 Dispute with opposition

 Kul Prasad KC was proposed as the second Chief-minister of Lumbini Province after Shankar Pokhrel had resigned from the post by the support of NC, PSP-N and Rastriya Janamorcha as a part of National level opposition alliance with majority signatures.
 Still the proposal was unanimously disapproved by Governor of the province and showed an unlawful manner by appointing Pokharel in minority using CPN(UML) letter pad.
-Pokharel took oath by calling governor to his official residence than going to governor's which is was against the practice till date.
+Pokharel took oath by calling governor to his official residence than going to governor's which was against the practice till date.
 On 5 July 2021, one sitting state minister from Shankar Pokharel cabinet resigned to bring back majority in opposition side led my main opposition party Nepali Congress.
 KC has previously worked as Minister for Internal Affairs and Law in Shankar Pokharel Cabinet while resigned on 6 Baishakh 2078 when he was already proposed as the next Chief minister.